 Which is better; EZ Link vs. SimplyGo EZ Link?

-SimplyGo is a new payment system that replaces card top-ups with topping up an account.
+SimplyGo EZ Link is a new payment system that replaces card top-ups with topping up an account.
 You can upgrade your EZ Link to a SimplyGo EZ Link account at any top-up kiosk.

-For example, for the original EZ Link, we are required to top up the card.
+• For the original EZ Link, we are required to top up the card.
 However, if the card is lost or misplaced, we will also lose the credit.

-As for the EZ Link SimplyGo, we would be required to add funds to an account.
+• As for the SimplyGo EZ Link, we would be required to add funds to an account.
 If the card is lost, the topped-up money would still be available, and you also have the option of suspending the use of the lost card.

-However, I think SimplyGo is more suitable for visitors who intend to stay in Singapore for a longer period of time.
+However, I think SimplyGo EZ Link is more suitable for visitors who intend to stay in Singapore for a longer period of time.

-Because I don’t want to link my bank account to SimplyGo and having it debited by the foreign app.
+Because I don’t want to link my bank account to SimplyGo EZ Link and having it debited by the foreign app.

 I also think that after the trip is over, just simply return the EZ Link card and purchase a new card on future trips are less complicated.